 A public record may not be disposed of without authorization from the state archivist.
 This authorization must be obtained by means of filing an RRDS with the State of Maryland.
 The willful, unauthorized destruction or alienation of any public record is a misdemeanor, subject to criminal penalties set forth in the Annotated Code of Maryland, Criminal Law Title 8-606.
-The Annotated Code of Maryland State Government Title 10-611 defines a public record as the original or any copy of any documentary material that is made by a unit or instrumentality of the state government or of a political subdivision or received by the unit or instrumentality in connection with the transaction of public business.
-This includes records or documents required by law to be filed with or kept by an agency of the state, county, or municipality.
-Public records can be in any form and format (paper, microfilm, electronic, etc.).
-Electronic records are records in computerized or machine-readable format, including but not limited to email, voice mail, agency web pages, databases, source data, and derived digital products, such as maps and electronic government publications.
+The Annotated Code of Maryland State Government Title 10-611 defines a public record as the original or any copy of any documentary material that is made by a unit or instrumentality of the Maryland State government or of a political subdivision or received by the unit or instrumentality in connection with the transaction of public business.
+This includes records or documents required by law to be filed with or kept by the college.
+Public records can be in any form and format, including paper, microfilm, electronic, etc. Electronic records are records in computerized or machine-readable format, including but not limited to email, voice mail, college web pages, databases, source data, and derived digital products, such as maps and electronic government publications.
 If records are born-digital and only printed for reference, the record copy is the electronic version.

-Policy Manual Review/Revision: 3/12/10
+Policy Manual Review/Revision: 11/8/13